Cascais and the Tagus.

 ORC Authority: Federação Portuguesa de Vela

 The Federação Portuguesa de Vela governs a small but geographically distinctive fleet.
 Cascais has hosted multiple world championship events, and the Tagus estuary provides sheltered racing alongside the exposed Atlantic conditions of the Peninsula's ocean-facing edge.
-The fleet is unusually diverse — 31 boats across 31 distinct classes — reflecting a club culture in which no single one-design dominates and the Portuguese programme is built around individual owner projects rather than a class monoculture.
+The fleet is diverse rather than monocultural — a club culture built around individual owner projects rather than a single one-design class — and at 49 boats it is a small national fleet by FleetEdge's structural-signature standards.
+Read every per-archetype share below with that small-N caveat in mind; a single boat moves the distribution by more than two percentage points.

 Scope